June 5, 2019 · Human Resource Management,

 4. Be Smart about it

 You can work on a corporate dress code policy that allows the millennial employees to dress in ‘smart casual’ attire.
 Smart casual is a combination of business casual, casual and formal business dress code.
 It mixes up the formal and casual clothing articles to bring out a dress that is informal but neat and professional.

 Also, assign one day in a week where the employees are allowed to wear casual clothes like jeans and a shirt.

 Giving lenient boundaries to your employees can help the millennial adapt the new code rather easily.
 You’ve to take into consideration their thought process and preferences as well when working up on the dress code.

-Allowing some flexibility in the dress code can help the young employees to become comfortable in the work setting.
+Allowing some flexibility in the dress code policy can help the young employees to become comfortable in the work setting.

 We’re sure these tips will help you structure your dress code policy in a manner that is best suited for your young employees as well as your work setting.

 An oft-repeated quote is: “It is not the most intellectual of the species that survives; it is not the strongest that survives, but the species that survives is the one that is able to adapt and adjust to the changing environment in which it finds itself.”
 Millenials are changing the rules of dress code, and organizations must embrace the change to retain the talent in the organization!